-Since its establishment in 2007 by leading companies and private investors from Saudi Arabia, Kuwait and Bahrain, Bayan Real Estate Development Company has been actively involved in real estate development, the acquisition of land for construction, and maintenance of real estate projects.
-Its focus is primarily on demand-driven, non-speculative real estate projects in Saudi Arabia.
-Phase one of the Company's debut project - Gardinia Azizivah - is expected to be completed in the second quarter of 2016.
+The focus of Bayan Real Estate Development Company is primarily on demanddriven, non-speculative real estate projects in Saudi Arabia.
+Phase one of the Company's debut project - Gardinia Aziziyah - is expected to be completed in the first quarter of 2017.
 This affordable residential project, which comprises 156 housing units of duplexes and detached villas, is located in the Al-Aziziyah area of Al Khobar, close to Half Moon Beach and Prince Mohammed bin Fahd University.